Everyone who is prepping should be concerned about communications for a post-SHTF scenario.

 Budget Ham Radio – BaoFeng UV-5R

-I own a handheld TYT UFV1 Dual Band radio which cost me around $115.
-It does have all the features that you find on other handheld radios that cost many hundreds of dollars and works like a champ, but $115 is still a decent wad of money for someone with a family.
+I own a handheld TYT UFV1 Dual Band radio which has all the features that you find on other handheld radios that cost many hundreds of dollars and works like a champ, but this is still a decent wad of money for someone with a family.

 Recently I started tinkering with the BaoFeng UV-5R Plus Dual-Band 136-174/400-480 MHz FM Ham Two-way Radio.
 This thing has all the features of the TYT for less than 1/2 the cost!
-That’s right, I got this radio for about $55 from Amazon.com.
-The prices have dropped down to the mid $30’s for these!
+The prices have dropped even more on these.

 - 2 Meter